 Whilst Shockwave therapy is suitable for most people, there are some cases where it may not be applicable.
 A qualified practitioner will take a full medical history before the start of any treatment, to assess the suitability of ESWT.
 Some common conditions which may preclude the use of the treatment are:

-Your practitioner ill be able to give specific advice and suggest alternative treatments in these cases.
+Your practitioner will be able to give specific advice and suggest alternative treatments in these cases.

 Is shockwave therapy painful?

-Don’t be put off by the name.
+Now, when you hear the term ‘shockwave’ you may be thinking ‘Does shockwave therapy hurt?’
+But don’t be put off by the name!
 Whilst you may experience a little pain or discomfort in the affected area, most patients quickly get used to it.
 Many report ESWT simply feels like small pulses against the skin.
-For the first few sessions, lower power acoustic waves can be used, to help a patient acclimatise to the feeling.
+For the first few sessions, lower-power acoustic waves can be used, to help a patient acclimatise to the feeling.

 Would you like to know more about shockwave therapy?